bunfloof/CSE150/Final Project Implementing a Simple Router bf7f3c3006f3429d9b05112fc6358745.md

 ### 10. Trusted Host cannot send ICMP traffic to Host 50 to 80

 The `ping` attempts from the trusted host to hosts 50, 60, 70, and 80 also resulted in 100% packet loss.
 This shows that the controller is successfully blocking ICMP traffic from the trusted host to these hosts.
+Below is a screenshot of my output:

 ![Untitled](Final%20Project%20Implementing%20a%20Simple%20Router%20bf7f3c3006f3429d9b05112fc6358745/Untitled%206.png)

-### —Trusted Host can send ICMP traffic to Host 10 to 40
+### 11. Trusted Host can send ICMP traffic to Host 10 to 40

 The `ping` attempts from the trusted host to hosts 10, 20, 30, and 40 were successful, with a packet loss of 0%.
 This demonstrates that ICMP traffic from the trusted host to these hosts is allowed by the controller.
+Below is a screenshot of my output:

 ![Untitled](Final%20Project%20Implementing%20a%20Simple%20Router%20bf7f3c3006f3429d9b05112fc6358745/Untitled%207.png)

-### Host 10 to 40 cannot send ICMP traffic to Host 50 to 80
+### 12. Host 10 to 40 cannot send ICMP traffic to Host 50 to 80

 The `ping` attempts from hosts 10, 20, 30, and 40 to hosts 50, 60, 70, and 80 resulted in 100% packet loss.
 This shows that the SDN controller is successfully blocking ICMP traffic from hosts 10 to 40 to hosts 50 to 80.
+Below is a screenshot of my output:

 ![Untitled](Final%20Project%20Implementing%20a%20Simple%20Router%20bf7f3c3006f3429d9b05112fc6358745/Untitled%208.png)